skylineCodes/pulse-chat/README.md

 This repository contains a chat application built with a microservices architecture.
 The application consists of several submodules, including a chat server, a chat client, a presence service, and performance testing configurations using Artillery.

+The objective was to build a chat application capable of managing substantial concurrent user connections, supporting rapid message broadcasts, user presence status, and resilient WebSocket connections under a variety of network conditions.

+The chat system aims to handle massive WebSocket connections, simulating up to 100,000 concurrent users.

 ## Table of Contents
 - [Features](#features)
 - [Architecture](#architecture)